VasanthVanan/vasanthvanan.github.io/Reverse Engineering/_posts/2024-11-30-unix-epoch.markdown

 - To completely avoid the issue, migrate the 32-bit systems to 64-bit systems
 - Use an alternative time format that doesn't rely on the 32 bit integer tracking

+> - Before using the time module in your code, verify if the system is running on 32-bit or 64-bit architecture to avoid potential timestamp overflow issues.
 > - This brings to an end.
 I hope this help developers grasp the importance of understanding what a function is truly intended to do and how it can affect systems.
 > - asking yourself - what, why and understanding the fundamentals, their functionality, limitations, and potential impacts will serve you well in the long run.
 {: .prompt-tip }